WukLab/Scad/README.md

 The input of Scad is a DAG of elements.
 Currently Scad supports compute elements written in python and memory elements.
 The DAG is defined as a separate directory and elements are defined as files with format "<element-name>.o.<ext-type>".
 Elements files are begin with meta data defining its relationships with other elements.
 Currently python files `.o,py` are used to define compute elements and `.o.yaml` to define memory elements.
 A simple example for Scad Program and Elements can be find in `runtime/test/src/corunning-2-node`.

 Compute elements can use Scad APIs to access memory elements.
 To access memory elements, first call `get_transport('<mem-element-name>')` to get instance of memory element, then use `trans.buf()` to create access buffer.
 Transfer calls `trans.read()` and `trans.write()` can be used to transfer data between buffer and memory elements.
-The full list of APIs can be found in `runtime/lib/ext/python/disagg.pyx`.
+The full list of APIs can be found in [Python runtime API document](runtime/lib/ext/python).
 A more complex example (Logistic regression) can be found in `runtime/test/src/logistic_regression/splitted_program/first`.

 On top of basic APIs, Scad provides high-level APIs.
 High-level APIs provide interfaces to accessing remote data structures but hiding the details of remote memory.
 - Data Frame APIs, see `runtime/lib/ext/npjoin`